Mountain Music Update

 The Trade Show (see photos) was outstanding this year.
 The Exposition Hall attached to the Hotel is state of the art.
 Lots of space, good lighting, wide aisles, neat rest areas to sit and get a breather, a small performance stage, and a snack area with tables facing the stage.
 We had a chance to see most of our suppliers and also an opportunity to check out some new and interesting instruments & Bluegrass accessories.
 We were particularly excited to visit BlueHighways TV to discuss their plans to become a full fledged network devoted to our music and culture with Ronnie Reno.

 Thursday evening brought the Awards Ceremonies (see photos) which were held at the historic Ryman Auditorium (see photo) this year!
 While most of the awards were fairly predictable, there were two exciting exceptions -- The Grascals (see photo) won the award for Best Emerging Artists of the Year along with Best Song of the Year, "Me and John", and Cherryholmes (see photo) took The Entertainer of the Year Award!
-It was also great to see Phil Leadbetter take Best Instrumental Album of the Year for "Slide Effects", as well as Best Dobro Player of the Year! (see Phil's Thank You note) Having the Awards Ceremonies at the Ryman was a high point of the week.
+It was also great to see Phil Leadbetter take Best Instrumental Album of the Year for "Slide Effects", as well as Best Dobro Player of the Year!
+Having the Awards Ceremonies at the Ryman was a high point of the week.
 I hope everybody had a chance to visit this historic temple to traditional music during their stay.

 By midweek the Hotel seemed to relax a bit and began to allow (or tolerate?) jamming on the main floor and in the halls.
 It was great to see some of our younger "up & coming" musicians, like our own Nick Piccininni (see photo), have the opportunity to get to know each other and participate in informal jams with their peers.
 By Friday, when Fan Fest got under way, the place started to look like a real Bluegrass event.
 Maybe the "powers that be" learned something -- lets hope so.